 That said, even borrowers with great credit scores might end up in a situation where they are unable to repay their loans.
 Both we as investors and the platforms can greatly reduce the likelihood of a loan default or late debt repayments, but the risk will never be zero.

-You can read more about the five main areas to consider when building a diversified peer-to-peer lending portfolio in this article.
+You can read more about the five main areas to consider when building a diversified peer-to-peer lending portfolio.

 Guarantees and Protections in Peer-to-Peer Lending